Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Discussion

+In this section, we will discuss the implications of our results, and some limitations and directions for future work.

-\section{Limitations and Future Work}
+\subsection{Limitations and Future Work}

+We have catalogued the invariances of many important objects.
+However, there are some interesting objects that are not covered by our analysis.
+To start with, \cref{thm:hard-trajectory-comparison} only gives a bound on the invariance partition of noiseless trajectory comparisons, rather than an exact characterisation.
+It would be interesting to derive this invariance partition exactly.
+It would also be interesting to characterise what happens if various restrictions are imposed on the trajectories and trajectory fragments considered throughout \cref{sec:results-eval}, such as, for example, a minimum and maximum length of the trajectories.
+Moreover, future work could characterise the ambiguity of the \emph{policy ordering} induced by the policy evaluation function. \Cref{thm:optimal-policies-maximal} characterises ambiguity tolerance of computing an optimal policy.
+However, in practice, one often uses a reinforcement learning algorithm that is not guaranteed to find a globally optimal policy, so it may be prudent to preserve the entire policy order, rather than just the set of maximising policies.

-Our results give an upper bound on the amount of information that can be extracted from various data sources by studying the limit of infinite data.
-In practice, these limits may never be attained on finite data sets.
-An important direction for future work is to characterise how much information is contained in data sets of varying sizes.
-This would enable practitioners to determine the most efficient data source for a fixed data collection budget.
+Moreover, our results primarily concern the asymptotic behaviour of reward learning algorithms, in the limit of infinite data.
+In practice, data sets are finite and, when data collection is expensive, may be quite small.
+An important direction for future work is to characterise how much information is contained in data sets of varying sizes and data sources.
+This would enable practitioners to determine the most sample-efficient data source.

-It's important to choose the right reward learning algorithm when designing an automated system.
-Learning the wrong reward function can cause large negative impacts~\citep{amodei2016}, especially for future systems of increasing power~\citep[\S12]{bostrom2014}.
-We stress that while our work provides one useful dimension for evaluating data sources, system designers must evaluate reward learning approaches holistically.
-In the remainder of this section, we describe two complementary axes on which to evaluate reward learning algorithms: the \emph{soundness} of their assumptions and \emph{normative} choices made.

-First, note that our results apply to data generation processes assumed by popular reward learning algorithms.
-However, these assumptions may not be \emph{sound} in the real world.
-For example, a human demonstrator is unlikely to actually exactly follow a Boltzmann-rational policy.
-In fact, there are important differences between human data and data synthesised with standard assumptions~\citep{orsini2021}.
-It is therefore important to consider not only the ambiguity of a model, but also its plausibility.

-Moreover, there can be an active trade-off between ambiguity and plausibility, in that a data source may have lower ambiguity \emph{because} it makes less realistic assumptions.
-At one extreme, directly eliciting a reward function from a human leaves no ambiguity.
-But the difficulty of directly specifying a reward function is precisely why we set out to learn rewards.

-Furthermore, even given an ideal reward learning algorithm, there remain important \emph{normative} questions in its use. \emph{What} kinds of rewards should we seek to learn -- stated preferences, revealed preferences, instructions, or something else~\citep{gabriel2020}? \emph{Who} should we seek to learn rewards from?
-All stakeholders should be considered in the design of automated systems.
-This may constrain the kinds of data we should collect.
-For example, while perhaps only certain experts can provide demonstrations, perhaps a wider variety of stakeholders can provide comparisons.